This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 After opening the App Store, browse the available options if you haven’t already.
 Or, if you have a particular app in mind, search for it using the search bar at the top of the window.

-The App Store has thousands of apps to choose from, both free and paid.
+The App Store has thousands of Mac apps (Or iPhone or iPad apps) to choose from, both free and paid.
 If you want to buy an app, you’ll have to set up a form of payment (if you don’t have one attached to your account already).

 Step 3: Get The App

-Once you choose the app you’d like to download, click on it to open it within the App Store window.
+Once you choose the app you’d like to download, click on it to open it within the IOS App Store window.
 Above the app description, click Get or the Price to download.
-‘Get’ represents free apps, while the price represents paid apps.
+‘Get’ represents free app, while the price represents paid apps.

 Suppose you’ve downloaded an app before and have since uninstalled it.
 In that case, the app will show a cloud with a downward arrow.